Skip to main navigation Skip to main content

 The National Small Flows Clearinghouse, funded by the EPA, helps America's small communities and home owners solve their wastewater problems to protect public health and the environment.

-Kentucky has issued the Integrated Report to Congress on the Condition of Water Resources in Kentucky, 2018 & 2020 Combined Cycle, which reports on the quality of water in the streams, lakes, and reservoirs of all major river basins of the Commonwealth.
-The 2018/2020 report provides a statewide update on water quality conditions of water bodies in all river basins.
+Kentucky issues the Integrated Report to Congress on the Condition of Water Resources in Kentucky every two years, which reports on the quality of water in the streams, lakes, and reservoirs of all major river basins of the Commonwealth.
+The most recent Integrated Report to Congress can be found on Kentucky’s Integrated Report Hub.

 Kentucky Energy and Environment Cabinet